Keldo/mcms2/CONTRIBUTING.md

 We are happy that you wish to Contribute, as it's not just about fixes, but also reporting bugs.
 Before reporting a bug please make sure to use the latest revision.

 ## Issues
-Please see the Issue Section and Submit any that you find.
+Please see the <a href="https://github.com/Keldo/mcms2/issues">Issue Tracker</a> and Submit any that you find.

 ## Mandatory things before creating a ticket
  - Branch